 Since 2018, I have been responsible for the ideation, design, and development of the "Marin Academy Daily" iOS and Android apps as well as the backend supporting them.
 I implemented functionality to make student resources easier to access and increase both school spirit and participation in school events through a highly customizable interface, and custom, server-based notifications.
 Since I took over the iOS app and built the backend and Android app, usage among students and faculty has increased from 15% to more than 80%.

-I was chosen to give a presentation at Marin Academy's Math Night.
+In my junior year of high school, I was chosen to give a presentation at Marin Academy's Math Night.
 In it, I describe to

 a general audience what neural networks are and how they work, then explain how they can